The injuries are piling up.

 And Brett Martin, who should be an integral part of the bullpen, is on the tail end of back problems.
 He hasn’t thrown a pitch yet in spring training.

 Leclerc’s injury means the Rangers are going to need to find someone else to be their closer.
 But, really, it’s no different than where they’ve been the past two years.
 Leclerc wasn’t effective in 2019, and wasn’t available most of 2020.
+You can click here for legal help with injury cases.

 Calhoun’s injury means Khris Davis probably makes it.
 If Dahl is injured, along with Calhoun, that might open left for Ronald Guzman, giving Nate Lowe first that he really hasn’t earned.